Speed Up Your Website:

 Unnecessary plug-ins can also make your site lazy to load.
 Some of the plug-ins are outright useless but you still have them on your site while the others were used for a certain period only but you don’t require them anymore.
 Check for such unnecessary plug-ins and eliminate them then and there.

-Apart from minifying and combining the file, you may also want to optimize the loading of the file on your pages.
+Apart from minifying and combining the file, you may also want to optimise the loading of the file on your pages.

 When a single element is loaded at a time it is called Synchronous loading.
 There is another way of loading that allows multiple elements to be loaded simultaneously at a time, called Asynchronous loading.